scionproto/scion/doc/dev/design/index.rst

 contribution process.

 - **Creation**:
   Design documents are created from the template :file-ref:`doc/dev/design/TEMPLATE.rst`.
+While the design is still being discussed, it is linked in the section :ref:`design-docs-wip`

   Once discussion on a change proposal converges and a design document is approved, it is inserted to section :ref:`design-docs-active`.